hkglue/sas/intl.en-US/User Guide/Events/View and handle security events.md

 # View and handle security events {#concept_rlc_rts_sfb .concept}

-You can view and handle security events in TDS.
-You can also click on security events to see the relevant threats or intrusions.
+You can view and handle security events in TDS console.
 TDS allows you to handle multiple events at a time.

 ## Procedure {#section_wxs_bsj_zdb .section}